One Fine Day (1996 film): Plot

-While in Melanie's care, Maggie goes missing from a store, and wanders some distance down a crowded midtown sidewalk.
+While in Melanie's care, Maggie goes missing from a store and wanders some distance down a crowded midtown sidewalk.
 Melanie breaks down in despair at the police station, files a missing child report, and then goes to a mayoral press conference to find Jack.
 He is notified by the police that Maggie has been found, and makes it to the press conference just barely in time to confront the mayor with his scoop about corruption.
 He had earlier tracked down its source, just as she was leaving a beauty salon in a limousine.
-Although they have been antagonistic, Melanie and Jack work together to get the children, by taxi, to a soccer game.
+Although they have been antagonistic, Melanie and Jack work together to take the children, by taxi, to a soccer game.
 She insists that she will have time first to do her presentation to the new clients, despite him protesting that it will make them late for the game.
 She begins her pitch over drinks at the 21 Club lounge, but upon seeing Sammy in high spirits, she realizes that she cares more about him than her job.
 Insisting that she must leave immediately to be with him, she fully expects to be fired, but the clients are impressed.

-At the game, Melanie meets her former husband, Eddie, who is a musician and who admits that he lied to Sammy about taking him fishing in the summer and that he will be going on tour as a drummer with Bruce Springsteen instead.
+At the game, Melanie meets with her former husband, Eddie, a musician; he informs her that he will not be able to take Sammy fishing in the summer as he will be touring as a drummer with Bruce Springsteen instead.
 That evening, Jack wants a reason to visit Melanie's apartment, so he takes Maggie to buy goldfish to replace the ones that were eaten earlier in the day by a cat.
 At Melanie's apartment, the children watch The Wizard of Oz while she and Jack share a first kiss.
 She goes to the bathroom to freshen up; when she returns, an exhausted Jack is asleep on the sofa.
 She joins him and they fall asleep together, with the children happily observing.